 Silver is a metal that is known for its use in jewelry and silverware, but in its ionic form it has properties which are hazardous to the environment.
 Silver ions are very toxic to aquatic organisms and may cause long-term adverse effects in the aquatic environment.
 Fish and small crustaceans (like water fleas) are particularly sensitive.
 Growth or reproduction is impaired at silver ion concentrations even below 1 µg/L.

 Silver is persistent and, once emitted into the environment, not reversible.
-To which extent silver is bioavailable, i.e. can be taken up by plants and animals in the environment, depends on many factors like organic matter content, in particular organo-sulfur compounds, pH and content of other metals.
+To which extent silver is bioavailable, that is can be taken up by plants and animals in the environment, depends on many factors like organic matter content, in particular organo-sulfur compounds, pH and content of other metals.
 There is some concern that widespread use of silver could cause the development of resistant bacteria.
 There are reasons, therefore, to recommend precaution with regard to uses of silver which are not essentially necessary.

 In the past, silver was widely used in photographic applications, but this has been reduced considerably with the switch to digital technique.

-In recent years, however, silver is increasingly applied in other areas, for example in medical supplies, in water cooling systems or for drinking water disinfection.
+In recent years, however, silver is increasingly applied in other areas, for example in medical supplies or in water cooling systems or for drinking water disinfection.
 But silver is also used in common consumer products: textiles, shoes, refrigerators, toothbrushes, plastic bottles, vacuum cleaner filters, mattresses, cutting boards, etc. The market for these types of products is growing.
 The reason for this is that silver in ionic form has antibacterial effects.

-The use of silver ions in many different consumer products contributes to diffuse spreading into the environment by sewage water and by sewage sludge.
+The use of silver ions in many different consumer products contributes to diffuse spreading into the environ¬ment by sewage water and by sewage sludge.
 The extent to which silver is released and spread in the environment varies between different uses.
 The environmental impact by for example silver treated textiles through regular washing is certainly higher than by a refrigerator, which gets wiped only seldom and with far less amount of water.
 But some kind of environmental impact is likely for all silver containing products.
 It has been questioned whether the benefits of some of the silver treated products outweigh the negative environmental impact they might have.